Blue Light Laser Sensor Integration and Point Cloud Metrology within the Manufacturing System

 1688 Star Batt, Rochester Hills, MI, 48309 USA

-Dimensional measurement has been used to as a part of a manufacturing system for many years and measurement and manufacturing systems are being brought ever closer to meet the current production requirements.
+Dimensional measurement has been used to as a part of a manufacturing system for many years and measurement and manufacturing systems are being brought ever closer to meet the current production requirements with the advent of things such as a blue light laser sensor.
 While the shop floor measurement equipment could be used next to a manufacturing machine and its measurement data can be digitally interfaced to change some manufacturing parameters, machine tools themselves are also being utilized to do more and more of the dimensional measurement tasks.
 Touch probes can be found on most of the manufacturing systems which can be utilized to automatically perform dimensional measurement tasks.
 Several manufacturers are now introducing analog probes that can scan parts to collect fast and dense measurement data directly on the machine.
 This paper discusses integration of non-contact blue light laser sensors directly within the manufacturing system for fast data collection during the manufacturing process; using the point cloud generated from this sensor for measurement and metrology tasks and ultimately generating feedback to the manufacturing system to achieve adaptive manufacturing with point cloud metrology.

 1.Introduction to On Machine Measurement: